-Snark is a combination of two words; “snide” and “remark”, which means a sarcastic comment.
-It is a literary device which is meant to be a sarcastic speech.
-Depending on the subject, the audience and the speaker, snark can be taken as sophisticated, witty or asinine.
+Snark is a combination of two words, “snide” and “remark,” which means a sarcastic comment.
+It is a literary device that is meant to be sarcastic speech.
+Depending on the subject, the audience, and the speaker, snark can be taken as sophisticated, witty, or asinine.

 Characteristics of Snark

 Snark is a witty and sarcastic comment used in writing or speech.
 Hate speeches pointed towards large groups of people cannot be considered as snark examples.
 It is a rug-pulling and teasing type of insult that is used to steal somebody’s charm, and annihilate his effectiveness.
 Snark can appeal to the shrewd audience at large who can understand the derision of the snarker and his references.

 “Good fences make good neighbors.

 Spring is the mischief in me, and I wonder

 If I could put a notion in his head.”